gerph/stronghelp-internet/README.md

 To build the manuals, it is necessary to first obtain the resources which will be used.
-This means downloading a lot of data.
+In the large configuration, this means downloading a lot of data - this is turned off by default.

 * RFCs: Around 500MB.
 * Drafts: (not currently working).